abubakar-shaikh-dev/xery-blog-mern/README.md

 ## Contact

-For any questions or issues, feel free to reach out to us at shaikhabubakar2380@gmail.com.
+For any questions or issues, feel free to reach out to me at shaikhabubakar2380@gmail.com.
 We would love to hear from you!